31st October, 2023

 A series of trial holes will confirm the exact position and depth of underground pipes and cables.

 Whether tools or machines are used to excavate ground, cables and pipes can easily be cut with sharp tools or crushed with heavy machinery, causing serious damage to services below ground.

 Your choice of tool can reduce the risk to yourself and minimise the risk of damage to installed services.
-Spades and shovels are less likely to pierce cables than picks, forks or other sharp tools.

-Excavation work is a high-risk activity needs to be planned, managed and monitored on-site to be carried out safely.
+Excavation work is a high-risk activity that needs to be planned, managed, and monitored on-site to be carried out safely.
 Download the excavation permit to work and control the excavation risks on your sites.
 Raise awareness of the risks with the underground services toolbox talk, and make sure your team know how to dig safely.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.